FujitsuResearch/differentiable-agent-based-traffic-sim/README.md

 # Repository for the paper "Ultrafast Traffic Nowcasting and Control via Differentiable Agent-based Simulation"
 ## About

-This repository contains the code and processed data used in the paper ["Ultrafast Traffic Nowcasting and Control via Differentiable Agent-based Simulation" ](https://arxiv.org/abs/2603.25068).
+This repository contains the codes to reproduce the results in the paper ["Ultrafast Traffic Nowcasting and Control via Differentiable Agent-based Simulation" ](https://arxiv.org/abs/2603.25068).